Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 ### User Story 8
 #### Testing AccountAccessor.removeCredit()
-- [ ] Should print message showing credit when positive number less than credit passed
-- [ ] Should print message stating invalid amount when positive number more than credit passed
-- [ ] Should print message showing credit when positive number equal to credit passed
-- [ ] Should print message stating invalid amount when negative number passed
-- [ ] Should print message stating invalid amount when 0 passed
-- [ ] Should print message stating invalid amount when non-number passed
-- [ ] Should print message stating invalid amount when NaN passed
+- [ ] Should call removeCredit on the accessed account with the given input
-- [ ] Should print message stating invalid amount when undefined passed
+- [ ] Should print message showing credit when accessedAccount.removeCredit returns true
-- [ ] Should print message stating invalid amount when more than 2 decimal places passed
+- [ ] Should print message stating invalid amount when accessedAccount.removeCredit returns false

 ## Kanban Board
 ![image](../img/kanban.jpg)